cole-anderson/senderReceiverCTPProtocolProject-3780/README.md

 INSTRUCTIONS FOR EXECUTION:

-1. Open TWO terminals in the directory
+1. Open TWO terminals in the directory(coleliamcheckpoint1)

 2. First compile class files(type the following in the command line) javac Receiver.java